tstadmin/TrendSoftTech-V2.0/content/index.md

           label: "read more Testing"
           title: "Testing"
           page: "/services/testing/"
-          description: "Trendsoft offers independent quality engineering and a wide range of software testing services and solutions..."
+          description: "Trendsoft offers independent quality engineering and a wide range of software testing services and solutions."
           CTA: "Read more..."
       - listItem:
           id: 8